Eritherium: Systematics

 Eritherium is the oldest known representative of the Proboscidea, although it remains unassigned to any family within this order.
 Fitting with its great age, Eritherium is basal to all other primitive proboscideans (including Phosphatherium, Numidotherium, Moeritherium and Daouitherium) which together form one of the most complete evolutionary sequences of early mammalian radiations following the K/T extinction event.
 Cladistic analyses suggest that the closest relatives of the proboscid lineage are the manatees (Sirenia) and Desmostylia.
 Together with Embrithopoda and the hyraxes (Hyracoidea) they form the group Paenungulata.
 The great age and location of Eritherium support the hypothesis that paenungulates originated in Africa and diversified rapidly in the Paleocene.

 Eritherium in cladogram after Tabuce et al., 2019:

 History of discovery

 The findings of Eritherium come from Sidi Chennane, quarry in Ouled Abdoun phosphate basin in Morocco.
 These are 10 to 20 km south of Grand Daoui, where in 1996 (Phosphatherium) and 2002 (Daouitherium) two early proboscideans were described.
 The Eritherium fossils were found in the "lower bone bed" of the phosphate layer.
 Other fossils from this layer include earliest evidence of the carnivorous Hyaenodontidae, and a diverse assortment of elasmobranchs (sharks and rays).
 This places the findings in a geological time ranging from 61.1 to 57.8 million years ago.
 The genus was named by Emmanuel Gheerbrant (2009).
-The name Eritherium comes from the Greek words "eρυ" (eri: old) and "θηρίον" (therion: animal), while the species name azzouzorum honors the residents of the village of Ouled Azzouz, near where most of the fossils were discovered.
+The name Eritherium comes from the Greek words ἦρι (eri, early) and θηρίον (therion, animal), while the species name azzouzorum honors the residents of the village of Ouled Azzouz, near where most of the fossils were discovered.